AMDESE/sev-tool/readme.md

      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will export the blob file to
      - Outputs:
         - If --[ofolder] flag used: The blob file and Guest Owner DH public key certificate will be exported to the folder specified.
 The Guest Owner DH public and private keys are also exported during the process and are only to be used by the SEV-Tool.
 Otherwise, all files will be exported to the same directory as the SEV-Tool executable.
 Files: launch_blob.txt, godh.cert, (ignore these: godh_pubkey.pem, godh_privkey.pem).
+Note that the output blob file is a binary file; to import to qemu, the file needs to be manually converted to base64.
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --generate_launch_blob 39